FACTBOX-Airlines suspend China flights over coronavirus

 Air France said on Jan.
 30 it suspended all scheduled flights to and from mainland China until Feb.
 9. AIR INDIA

 Air India said it was cancelling its Mumbai-Delhi-Shanghai flight from Jan.
 31 to Feb.
-14. AIR SEOUL
+14. AIR NEW ZEALAND

+Air New Zealand said on Jan.
+31 it was temporarily reducing flights between Auckland and Shanghai to four return services a week from Feb.
+18 to March 31 rather than the usual daily flights.
+AIR SEOUL

 South Korean budget carrier Air Seoul said on Jan.
 28 it had suspended all flights to China.
 AIR TANZANIA